 As we gather our own feedback from the first month of the TMA, we will be looking to provide feedback from frontline managers about how it went and their recommendations for others.
-Look out for us promoting more during November 2020 via our e-news.

 Infection, Prevention and Control inspections (Care homes only)

 The CQC has also started undertaking separate Infection, Prevention and Control inspections aimed at care homes.
 Combining virtual engagement from the inspector and potentially visits too, these standalone inspections may act as a precursor to the wider TMA process.
-For managers of care homes, the CQC has published further detail here of what they will be inspecting, examples of good practice to meet these areas of inspection and related guidance.
+For managers of care homes, the CQC has published further details of what they will be inspecting, examples of good practice to meet these areas of inspection and related guidance.